Uniform pathwise stability of additive singular SDEs driven by fractional Brownian motion

-Before moving on to proving existence and uniqueness of an invariant measure, the goal of this section is to prove Theorem \ref{thm:link} which describes the link between the SDE \eqref{eq:sde-eta} we are using to define an invariant measure and the original SDE \eqref{eq:sde}.
-In order to compare the two SDEs, in this section, the solution to \eqref{eq:sde} will be understood with respect to the filtered probability space and Wiener process fixed at the beginning of Section \ref{sec:longtime}.
-Before comparing the two solutions, we need an intermediary result regarding the stability of \eqref{eq:sde-eta} with respect to the history of the fBm.
+Before moving on to proving existence and uniqueness of the invariant measure, the goal of this section is to prove Theorem \ref{cor:markov} which motivates the definition of the invariant measure.
+We will always assume that $F$ satisfies Assumptions \ref{assumpF} and \ref{Flip}, $\gamma \in (1-1/(2H),1)$ and $b$ satisfies Assumption \ref{assumpb}.
+Therefore, existence and uniqueness of solutions to \eqref{eq:sde} (in the class \eqref{eq:class-uniqueness}) and \eqref{eq:sde-eta} (in the class \eqref{eq:class-psi}) will follow from Theorem \eqref{thmmain-uniqueness} and Theorem \eqref{thm:Phi-results}.
+We start by proving the joint-measurability of the map $(x,v,\omega) \mapsto X^{(x,v)}(t_0,t)(\omega)$ in Lemma \ref{lem:measurablePsi}.
+The proof is based on the following proposition, which gives the continuity of $X^{(x,v)}(t_0,t)$ with respect to $v$.